Updated July 6, 2023

 Q2.
 What are the three types of money?

 Answer: There are three main types of money: commodity, fiat, and cryptocurrency.
 Commodity money derives its value from the inherent value of the entity, which is generally a medium of exchange.
 A government runs it and derives value from faith and trust.
 Cryptocurrency is a virtual currency that secures financial transactions using cryptography.

 Each type of money has unique characteristics and different purposes.
 Commodity money is often used as a store of value, while fiat money is primarily valuable as a medium of exchange.
 Cryptocurrency is still a relatively new form of money and is often used for online transactions or as an investment.

 Q3.
 What’s the difference between fiat and cash?

 Answer: Fiat money and cash are both forms of currency that one can use to buy and sell goods and services.
 One key difference between them is that cash is a tangible asset we can physically exchange for goods and services.

 Q4.
 What are the advantages & disadvantages of Fiat Money?

 Answer: Fiat money grants central banks a more informed charge of the economy as they can regulate it while keeping the economic indicators constant.

-Although it is a strong indicator of opportunity costs in the economy, it is a cautious tool for hyperinflation.
+Although it is a strong indicator of economic opportunity costs, it is a cautious tool for hyperinflation.
 Too much printing of this money without serving the affected indicators may cause crises in demand and supply, leading to hyperinflation.